:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 A brief timeline and the history of Organic, rare pictures of team members, a who's who section, random public appearances, and articles in the media.
 There are plans to put scans of old business cards, fliers, and catalogs in here for historical and archival purposes...
 Probably more than you need to know!

-You can order jewelry by e-mail or snail mail, however, we prefer doing business over the phone; please be include all dimensions and information.
+You can order jewelry by e-mail or snail mail, however, we prefer doing business over the phone; please be sure to include all dimensions and information.
 As some items may not currently be in stock or will have a wait as they are being custom made, please make sure to confirm with us before sending in payments.
 Thank you!

 To add yourself to the mailing list or to receive the current paper version of the price list and black and white catalog pages, please call or e-mail us with your full name, business name, mailing address, phone number, and e-mail address.
 If you are a retail customer, please send a SASE, $1.50, a few stamps, or a sweet note, to help cover costs.
 Or download it all in color right here!